kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing.markdown

 ![](/assets/img/ht6.png)
 ![](/assets/img/ht7.png)

-We can see the sampling distributions are all pretty gaussian, but especially less so for skewed distributions.
+We can see the sampling distributions are all pretty gaussian.

 Next let's regenerate the samples and randomly select a sample from `data` to do a t-test.